Africa is a continent with over 1,000 languages and diverse cultures. It is home to…

 “For many supported languages, even the largest languages in Africa that we have supported–say like Yoruba, Igbo, the translation is not great.
 It will definitely get the idea across but often it will lose much of the subtlety of the language,” said Caswell.

-The list includes the Ashanti Twi language, which is spoken by about 11 million people in Ghana; Lingala, spoken by around 45 million people in Central Africa–mostly in the Democratic Republic of Congo; Tigrinya, spoken by about 8 million people in Eritrea and Ethiopia; Sepedi, spoken by around 14 million people in South Africa; and Oromo, spoken by 37 million people in Ethiopia and Kenya.
+These African Languages for translation include the Ashanti Twi language, which is spoken by about 11 million people in Ghana; Lingala, spoken by around 45 million people in Central Africa–mostly in the Democratic Republic of Congo; Tigrinya, spoken by about 8 million people in Eritrea and Ethiopia; Sepedi, spoken by around 14 million people in South Africa; and Oromo, spoken by 37 million people in Ethiopia and Kenya.

 Tigrinya is also used by people in Eritrea and Ethiopia, Tsonga, used in Eswatini, Mozambique, South Africa, and Zimbabwe, Lingala (Democratic Republic of Congo, Congo Republic) and Luganda, spoken in Uganda and Rwanda, also made their debuts in the Translate list.